 The school was thrilled to welcome Bill Schuver as its next Head of School in July of 2015 after Beth’s retirement.
 Bill has a long and distinguished career in education and he continues MSE’s legacy of growth and excellence.
-Bill will obtain the Administrator Credential from Montessori Education Center of the Rockies (MECR) in 2017.
+Bill obtained the Administrator Credential from Montessori Education Center of the Rockies (MECR) in 2017.

 Montessori School of Evergreen began as a special place to learn where educators foster self-reliance, academic innovation, and curiosity in every student, and we continue to honor our rich history still today.